 If your child has been excluded from school - either temporarily or permanently - you are entitled to challenge the decision by making a complaint to the school.

-If your complaint doesn't make any progress, you can appeal to the Local Education Authority (LEA) as long as the exclusion is for longer than 5 days.
+If your complaint doesn't make any progress, you can appeal to the local authority as long as the exclusion is for longer than 5 days.

 If your complaint still doesn't make any progress, you can refer the decision to the Independent Review Panel.
-This panel does not have the power to revoke the exclusion, but it can tell the school or Local Education Authority (LEA) to reconsider the decision again.
+This panel does not have the power to revoke the exclusion, but it can tell the school or local authority to reconsider the decision again.

-If you still disagree with the LEAs decision after this, you may also be able to appeal at judicial review.
-Our education law solicitors can help at any stage of the complaints and appeals process but there are strict time limits in place if your case gets to the judicial review stage so it is vital to contact us as soon as possible.
+If you still disagree with the local authority's decision after this, you may also be able to appeal at judicial review.
+Our education law solicitors can help at any stage of the complaints and appeals process but there are strict time limits in place if your case gets to the judicial review stage, so it is vital to contact us as soon as possible.

-If your challenge is unsuccessful and your child is excluded, the Local Education Authority (LEA) has a responsibility to minimise disruption to the student's education.
-They can do this by making sure that the student received sufficient education at home or an alternative educational environment.
+If your challenge is unsuccessful and your child is excluded, the local authority has a responsibility to minimise disruption to the student's education.
+They can do this by making sure that the student receives sufficient education at home or in an alternative educational placement.
 Our lawyers can also help you appeal if your child does not receive enough support while they are excluded.